 - submit their own course syllabus for review.

 As usual, teachers and a school administrator will also need to complete and submit the short AP Course Audit Form to confirm awareness of the core requirements for offering a specific AP subject.

 What does it mean to “adopt” the AP Unit Guides or a pre-approved syllabus?
 This simply means that the teacher has reviewed the material, is aware of the content and skills colleges expected to see in any course labeled “AP,” and will use the document as the starting point for their own course plan, adapting and modifying it over time as the teacher determines what will best enable his/her students to develop the knowledge and skills required for college credit and placement.

 Exception: AP Art and Design, AP Computer Science Principles, AP Seminar, and AP Research.
 These subjects do not have AP Unit Guides, so new teachers must adopt a sample syllabus, or a colleague’s already-approved syllabus, or submit their own original course syllabus for review.

 Previously authorized courses can simply be renewed by an AP Course Audit administrator.
 As before, when a subject has significant course and/or exam changes, teachers will be instructed to submit a new Course Audit Form and complete one of the four options above to demonstrate awareness of the changes.

 Teachers should make sure to consult their course’s individual pages for specific instructions for the 2020-21 school year.

 For Higher Education Professionals

-Learn more about how the AP Course Audit assures you that AP courses on applicants’ transcripts meet rigorous standards.
+Learn more about how the AP Course Audit assures AP courses on applicants’ transcripts meet rigorous standards.
 And explore the AP Course Ledger, a complete list of all authorized AP courses at high schools and online providers everywhere.
 Go to the AP Course Audit page on our Higher Education site.

 See All Authorized AP Courses